j-mcgregor/gatsby-ts-jest-sass/README.md

 -   SonarCloud (cloud) vs SonarQube (local with Docker)
     -   `name=SONAR_TOKEN` and `value=<SONAR_KEY>` must be set
     -   follow set up from Administration > Analysis Method > CircleCI 'Follow the tutorial'
-    -   in CircleCI project page, find Project Settings > Environment Variables and copy past the name and value